leobudima/elogii-blog/content/click-collect-buy-online-pick-up-in-store.md

 Drivers also make fewer stops to drop-off orders to pick-up locations, which has a positive effect on your [**order accuracy**](https://elogii.com/blog/order-accuracy/).

 And they can do it in bulk.
-Which means you have a consistently reliable delivery system in place even [**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).
+This means you have a consistently reliable delivery system in place even [**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).

 ## Click & Collect: What You Need to Consider?